osm2pgsql-dev/osm2pgsql-website/_manual-v2/08-middle.md

 ### Flat Node Store

-`--flat-nodes` specifies that instead of a table in PostgreSQL, a binary file is used as a database of node locations.
+`-F` or `--flat-nodes` specifies that instead of a table in PostgreSQL, a binary file is used as a database of node locations.
 This should only be used on full planet imports or very large extracts (e.g. Europe) but in those situations offers significant space savings and speed increases, particularly on